colemanimhoff/fundamentals/react-redux/testing/README.md

 Full DOM Render

-- A functions that takes a component and renders an instanst of that component, it's attributes, and all it's children as well as all attributes (onClick, etc)
+- A functions that takes a component and renders an instant of that component, it's attributes, and all it's children as well as all attributes (onClick, etc)

 ### beforeEach | afterEach

-Helper functions help reduce repetetive code.
-For example, a common dependancy or cleanup
+Helper functions help reduce repetitive code.
+For example, a common dependency or cleanup

 ### Simulating events